Geothermal Pools and Hot Springs on the Golden Circle: Which One Should You Choose?

 A woman relaxing in the Laugarás Lagoon geothermal spa in Iceland with steam rising around her

-Golden Circle & Laugarás Lagoon Tour
+Golden Circle & Laugarás Lagoon

 Hrunalaug

-Type: Small natural hot spring
+Type: Natural hot spring

-Access: Short walk (1–2 minutes from parking)
+Access: Short walk from parking

 Facilities: New facilities in 2026